wzychla/XNADash/README.md

 Current status: unplayable

-Bomb timing is still invalid, after going left and down, player is unable to move it.
+Bomb timing is still invalid, after going left and down, player is unable to move it further.